Soulsuke/archzfs-plus-kernel/README.md

-### Requirements
-The following ruby gems are required:

-* ruby-progressbar
-* ruby-xz

-They can be installed with `gem install ruby-progressbar ruby-xz`.

 ### Usage
+Install dependencies via `bundle install`.
 Simply running `archzfs-plus-kernel-update-repo` will download all the configured kernel package into the `repo` subfolder.
-There's an hardcoded value of 3600 seconds between actual refreshes, to avoid putting useless strain on archzfs' repo.
-However, should it be necessary, it can be bypassed using the parameter `--force` or `-f`.
+Should it be necessary to force an update ignoring the `seconds_between_updates` setting, use the `--force` (or `-f`) parameter.
-For other flags. run `archzfs-plus-kernel-update-repo --help`.
+For other flags run `archzfs-plus-kernel-update-repo --help`.

 ### Configuration

 ##### Setup which kernel versions you want to be in your repo
-Kernel flavors to download can be set within `kernels.conf`.
+Kernel flavors to download can be set within `config.yml`.
-You can `kernels.conf.sample` to `kernels.conf` for a starting configuration.
+You can copy `config.yml.sample` to `config.yml` as a starting configuration.
-Every line matching `^linux` is considered an entry, while the rest is ignored.

 ##### Setup a custom hostname
 Within `/etc/hosts` add the desired hostname: